modmore/docs/en/01_Commerce/v1/01_Getting_Started.md

 Find Commerce in the provider under Premium Extras > Commerce and choose Download.

-**Alpha/Beta Note**: If you don't see Commerce in the list, make sure that you enabled the Commerce channel on your [API key](https://www.modmore.com/account/api-keys/).

 **Note:** Commerce is a rather big package which takes some time to be packaged on our server and then downloaded.
 It may take up to 30 seconds.

 Once downloaded you can install Commerce.
 During the installation you can choose to automatically create a bunch of things for you, including currencies, a default shipping method, and cart/checkout resources.
 You can change all of these things after installation if needed, so it's recommended that you keep all boxes ticked unless you have a good reason not to.